S.T.E.M. = Science, Technology, Engineering and Math

 About STEM:

 Challenge: According to ChangeTheEquation.org, more than half of Americans aged 18 to 34 admitted that they often say they can’t do math.
 Nearly a third said they would rather clean the bathroom than solve a math problem.
-According to the U.S. Bureau of Labor Statistics, the science, technology, engineering and mathematics fields are expected to add 2.7 million new jobs by 2018, yet minorities and women are vastly underrepresented in those fields.
+According to the U.S. Bureau of Labor Statistics, the science, technology, engineering and mathematics fields are expected to add 2.7 million new jobs by 2021 and 2031, yet minorities and women are vastly underrepresented in those fields.
 The research shows that the challenges for minority students in STEM have more to do with access and opportunity than with choice.

 www.whitehouse.gov/administration/eop/ostp.